dell/omnia/docs/source/Upgrade/prepare_config.rst

     * Creates backup of the Omnia v1.5.1 database.
     * Creates a backup of the Omnia v1.5.1 telemetry database if the ``timescaledb`` pod is in ``running`` state.

 .. note:: Post upgrade, restoring the Omnia telemetry database in Omnia v1.6 is completely manual and user-driven.
+Omnia recommends to set ``idrac_telemetry_support`` and omnia_telemetry_support to false in input/telemetry_config.yml before executing the prepare_config.yml playbook.
+After prepare_config.yml has been

 Before executing ``prepare_config.yml``, user needs to update ``upgrade_config.yml`` with the following details: